Watersheds in the Region

 "One of two explanations or a combination of the two likely describe the current patterns we're seeing.
 First, the Upper Chippewa River musky populations and the eastern Lake Superior populations may have historically been connected to the upper Wisconsin.
 This would explain the genetic heritage we are documenting in these fish.
 Secondly, the influence of stocking cannot be eliminated."

-The 2009 Research Report (##1859 UWSP##) noted: "Two contemporary management units, the upper Chippewa River and the Lake Superior, failed to resolve suggesting historical genetic boundaries and contemporary watershed boundaries are not congruent for these two units.
-Further delineation and resolution of stock boundaries within the state will provide for more accurate and efficient man-agement of Wisconsin's muskellunge resource."
+The 2008-09 Annual Report of the UW Stevens Point, College of Natural Resources, Wisconsin Cooperative Fishery Research Unit noted: "Two contemporary management units, the upper Chippewa River and the Lake Superior, failed to resolve suggesting historical genetic boundaries and contemporary watershed boundaries are not congruent for these two units.
+Further delineation and resolution of stock boundaries within the state will provide for more accurate and efficient management of Wisconsin's muskellunge resource."